stoermelder/vcvrack-packone/docs/midikit/MidiKit.md

 `trig.enableTipsyIn()` routes the **trigger input** (`TRIG`) into MIDI-KIT's Tipsy decoder.
 Every complete message that arrives is delivered to `rack.onTipsyMessage(data, mimeType)`.
 Pass `false` to release the trigger input again.
 Tipsy input is only supported on the first trigger input, so — like `trig.sendTipsy()` — there is no port argument.

-Note that while the trigger input is claimed for Tipsy, it no longer behaves as a trigger — `rack.onTrigger` doesn't fire and `trig.getTicks()` doesn't advance, since the encoded voltages swing across the trigger threshold constantly and would otherwise fire on nearly every sample.
+Note that while the trigger input is claimed for Tipsy, channel 1 no longer behaves as a trigger — `rack.onTrigger` doesn't fire and `trig.getTicks()` doesn't advance there, since the encoded voltages swing across the trigger threshold constantly and would otherwise fire on nearly every sample.
+Other channels are unaffected.

 JavaScript:
 ```js